chn-challenger/project_maths/readme.md

 ## Latest Progress and Ordered To Do List

 To do:
+* Write a more generic linear_equation solver for those with x on both sides.
 * Complete ```AgeProblem``` topic class.
 * Create Ratio & Percentage topic class.